andersnas/TokenAPI/src/config/README.md

-You need to set your configuration here
+You need to set your configuration details in the default.json file.